evidentlyai/evidently/docs/book/customization/options-for-statistical-tests.md

 description: How to set custom data drift detection conditions and thresholds.
 ---

-# Data drift parameters

 **Pre-requisites**:
 * You know how to generate reports or test suites with default parameters.
 * You know how to pass custom parameters for reports or test suites.

 # Default

 All presets, tests, and metrics that include data or prediction drift evaluation use the default [Data Drift algorithm](../reference/data-drift-algorithm.md).
-It automatically selects an appropriate statistical test based on feature type and volume.
+It automatically selects an appropriate statistical test based on the feature type and volume.

 You can override the defaults by passing a custom parameter to the chosen test, metric, or preset.
 You can define the drift method, the threshold, or both.